 The following image illustrates how Nucleus Sampling avoids repetitive loops and incoherent texts in a single example in which the algorithms generate text starting from a given sentence:

-One issue for multi-document summarization is the quadratic memory requirement of Transformer-based models.
+One issue for multi-document summarisation is the quadratic memory requirement of Transformer-based models.
 One solution is the Longformer .
 As the authors mention, Transformer-based models use attention on all input tokens:

-The amount of (textual) information is growing exponentially as well as the need for automatic text summarization tools.
-Automatic text summarization is an exciting subfield of natural language processing.
-Both extractive and abstractive text summarization methods might bring us solutions for keeping up with the growing amount of information.
-One challenge for automatic text summarization is measuring the quality of generated texts and another challenge is the input length constraint in Transformer-based models.
+The amount of (textual) information is growing exponentially as well as the need for automatic text summarisation tools.
+Automatic text summarisation is an exciting subfield of natural language processing.
+Both extractive and abstractive text summarisation methods might bring us solutions for keeping up with the growing amount of information.
+One challenge for automatic text summarisation is measuring the quality of generated texts and another challenge is the input length constraint in Transformer-based models.

 - Luhn, H. P. (1958).
 The automatic creation of literature abstracts.
 IBM Journal of research and development, 2(2), 159-165.